zammad/zammad-org/src/de/get-started/installation/prerequisites.md

 ## Anforderungen an Clients

-Da Zammad eine Webanwendung ist, wird nur ein aktueller Browser benötigt.
-Die folgenden Browser werden unterstützt:
+Because Zammad is a web application, only an up-to-date browser is needed.
+The following browsers are supported in their latest stable version:

-- Firefox 78+
+- Firefox
-- Chrome (und chrome-basiert) 83+
+- Chrome (and Chromium-based)
-- Opera 69+
+- Opera
-- Safari 14.1+
+- Safari

+This does not mean that Zammad will not work with other browsers or older versions, just that we do not test against or provide support for them.

 Die Kommunikation zwischen Client und Server erfolgt über Web-Sockets.
 Einige Firewalls können diese Verbindungen filtern.
 Dies kann